Rangers vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Marcus Semien and others are listed when the Arizona Diamondbacks visit the Texas Rangers at Globe Life Field on Tuesday at 8:05 PM ET.
+Oddsmakers have set player props for Marcus Semien and others when the Texas Rangers host the Arizona Diamondbacks at Globe Life Field on Wednesday at 2:05 PM ET.

 Bet on this matchup or its props with DraftKings!